ElectricAxel/image-folder-to-grid/README.md

 # Solution
 The solution is as simple as the idea.
 It was made in a console app so it could be easily automated, it'd take AT LEAST a program, an input folder, and an output folder.
-It'd scan the folder for images, resize each one, and position them using a simple formula that puts them one by one horizontally, and wraps back to the first cell on the next row when a row is complete.
+It'd recursively scan the folder for images, resize each one, and position them using a simple formula that puts them one by one horizontally, and wraps back to the first cell on the next row when a row is complete.

 # Parameters